 Why is an Economic Moat Important to Investors?

-Economic moats can be created in three ways:
+Economic moats can be created in one of three ways, as follows:

-- Production advantages
+1. Production advantages

 Features of companies with production advantages include: